Ari Black’s Bio

 The Travelling Comedian

-When Ari isn’t in the office or exploring a new destination somewhere on this blue planet of ours, you can find Ari performing live stand-up comedy in one of Ottawa’s comedy rooms.
+When Ari isn’t in the office, out shooting photos or exploring a new destination somewhere on this blue planet of ours, you can find Ari performing live stand-up comedy in one of Ottawa’s comedy rooms.

 Q & A with Ari